alltheplaces/alltheplaces/DATA_FORMAT.md

 ## Properties

-Each GeoJSON feature will have a `properties` object with as many of the following properties as possible, however only `@spider` is guaranteed:
+Each GeoJSON feature will have a `properties` object with as many of the following properties as possible, however only `@spider` is guaranteed.

+Note that data in general replicates what is provided by shop operator.
+As result inaccurate claims may be repeated if they were present at data source.

 | Name                  | Description |
 |-----------------------|---|